Is Oxford or Cambridge Better For Economics in 2025?

 Oxford Teaching and Assessments

-During the first year of your studies at Oxford a typical week will include between 4 to 6 lectures, two tutorials and a class.
-The course is actually taught through lectures and tutorials with the lectures being held at the Examination Schools on High Street.
+During the first year of your studies at Oxford, a typical week will include between four to six lectures, two tutorials and a class.
+The course is actually taught through lectures and tutorials, with the lectures being held at the Examination Schools on High Street.
 Due to the similarities in content, these will be run alongside the PPE course as well as History and Economics (HECO).
-The lectures will last approximately 1 hour.
-2 tutorials are held each week during your first year.
-Tutorials are a more “hand-on” approach, however teaching styles may vary with different tutors.
+The lectures will last approximately one hour.
+Two tutorials are held each week during your first year.
+Tutorials are a more “hands-on” approach; however, teaching styles may vary with different tutors.

 University of Oxford Radcliffe Camera Exterior

 A task is set beforehand, and it is the student’s responsibility to complete the work assigned.
 These are generally held so that the tutors can understand if the students have a grasp of the topic.
-The size of these tutorial groups is 2-4 students, which means it is intimate and the teacher is able to assess, provide feedback and discuss the topic in depth.
+The size of these tutorial groups is two to four students, which means it is intimate and the teacher is able to assess, provide feedback and discuss the topic in depth.

 University of Oxford Radcliffe Camera Exterior

 A task is set beforehand, and it is the student’s responsibility to complete the work assigned.
 These are generally held so that the tutors can understand if the students have a grasp of the topic.
-The size of these tutorial groups is 2-4 students, which means it is intimate and the teacher is able to assess, provide feedback and discuss the topic in depth.
+The size of these tutorial groups is two to four students, which means it is intimate and the teacher is able to assess, provide feedback and discuss the topic in depth.

 Cambridge Teaching and Assessments

 There are two elements to teaching in Cambridge.
-The faculty organises lecture courses for each paper with the majority of papers having 32 to 40 hours of lectures in topic.
+The faculty organises lecture courses for each paper, with the majority of papers having 32 to 40 hours of lectures on the topic.
 Supervisions are Oxford’s version of “tutorials”.
 These go hand in hand with the lectures.
 There are around 10 hours of supervisions per paper.

 Life in Cambridge

-Prior to your supervision, the supervisor will assign you a task which you have to complete and demonstrate your grasp on the topic.
-These are typically highly interactive sessions where the supervisor will go through problems/essays, provide feedback, and answer your questions about material.
+Prior to your supervision, the supervisor will assign you a task which you have to complete and demonstrate your grasp of the topic.
+These are typically highly interactive sessions where the supervisor will go through problems/essays, provide feedback, and answer your questions about the material.

 cambridge-university-trinity-college-great-court